Scott Mingus

 Scott

-8. Joe Colflesh Says:
+8. Joe Colflesh

 Yeah I noticed that when I was there this last September.
 It was pretty exciting to see a document thast my ancestor probably read.
 My Dad tells me that the Colflesh and Dickson family had accounts at the bank even into the early twentieth century.
 The regiment and some personal family recollections is about as much as I know about the “The Corn Exchange” bank.

-9. Thomas Beach Says:
+9. Thomas Beach

 Hello Scott.
 I am once again coming back into gaming after a 17 year absence.
 Having just ordered a ton ‘o GHQ Terrain Maker supplies, and wishing to move into 10mm ACW, I am curious to know which rules set(s) are used for such gaming.
 I have been unsuccessful in my search and wish to purchase rules before constructing terrain.
 I sincerely appreciate your reply.